Our estimated processing time for this application is 30 business days. See Injectivity Test on our timeline spreadsheet for updates.

 - We will decide to approve, close, or deny the application.
 If we close it, the applicant may reapply without prejudice.
 If we deny it, the applicant can file an appeal through our appeal process.

 - If we approve the application, we will also provide conditions, including the approved injectivity test period and maximum injection volumes.

-- We will provide the applicant with a link to the letter with our decision, which is accessible for 30 days through the Integrated Application Registry Query, and we will share our decision on our Publication of Decision page.
+- We will provide the applicant with a link to the letter with our decision, which is accessible through the Integrated Application Registry Query, and we will share our decision on our Publication of Decision page.